Understanding Adversarial Robustness from Feature Maps of Convolutional Layers

-As can be seen from Figure \ref{fig-strides-receptive-field}, the modified ResNet18 configured as 1-1-1-2 can not get global information until the 16-th layer.
+As shown in Figure \ref{fig-strides-receptive-field}, ResNet18 with a 1-1-1-2 stride configuration cannot capture global information until the 16-th layer.

-\textbf{Anti-perturbation ability.} We use the proportion of samples, whose classification results remain unchanged after perturbation, to measure the anti-perturbation ability of the network.
-Here we only care about the invariance of the predicted results, regardless of the correctness.
+\textbf{Anti-perturbation ability.} We use consistent accuracy, the proportion of clean samples whose classification results remain unchanged after perturbation, to estimate the anti-perturbation ability of networks.

-Table \ref{table-stability} provides the performance of various modified RestNet versions, where the best results are achieved in $2\times$ and 1-1-2-2 configurations, both corresponding to upscaling the convolutional feature size by a factor of 2.
-And since 1-1-2-2 and 1-1-1-2 have a similar perturbation resistance performance, in view of the adversarial training results in Figure \ref{fig-performance-stride}, we can infer that such gain is due to the enhanced perturbation resistance rather than representation capacity.